-- This fee gives your church access to tools such as Trello (project management software), SurveyMonkey (on-line survey and assessment tools), and multi-node video-conferencing.
+- This fee gives your church access to tools such as Trello (project management software), SurveyMonkey (on-line survey and assessment tools), and Zoom (multi-node video-conferencing).

 - These costs help defray expenses incurred by IMP in order to provide, manage, and customize technological solutions during the period of its work with your church.

-- These costs also provide a level of initial “tech support” that ensures your congregation gains access to required tools, is set up (with associated projects, task lists, and documentation), and provided personalized orientation to the tools and their use.
+- These costs also provide a level of initial “tech support” that ensures your Search Committee and Leaders gain access to required tools, is set up (with associated projects, task lists, and documentation), and provided personalized orientation to the tools and their use.